-Since it is not possible to cover the exact steps as per each system’s BIOS layout and key combinations, herein are the broad steps of what needs to be done to enable network booting capability in your end computer systems.
+Since it is not possible to cover the exact steps as per each system’s BIOS layout and key combinations as they vary for each hardware OEM, herein are the broad steps of what needs to be done to enable network booting capability in your end computer systems.

-Refer to the system’s motherboard manual to perform the necessary steps to achieve the desired result if the above do not suffice.
+Refer to the system motherboard’s manual to perform the necessary steps to achieve the desired result if the above do not suffice.

-The client system should initiate the boot sequence similar to what is shown in the below screenshots and should eventually land at a user login screen –
+The client system should initiate the boot sequence similarly as shown in the below screenshots and should eventually land at a user login screen –

 Client boot sequence initiation